cloudControl/documentation/Guides/Java/Clojure.md

 Now you have a small, but fully functional Clojure application.

 ### Dependency Tracking
 Clojure tracks your dependencies with the help of [Leiningen].
-They are defined in the `project.clj`
+They are defined in the `project.clj` file which needs to be located in the root of your repository.
+The one you cloned as part of the example app looks like this:
 ~~~clojure
 (defproject clojure-sample "1.0.1"
   :description "Hello World Clojure Web App"